nss-programmer/nss-programmer.github.io/_posts/2016-11-5-Logistic-Regression.md

 ## Why logit link function ?

-The dependent variable in case of logistic regression is categorical.
+The dependent variable **Y** in case of logistic regression is categorical.
 For simplicity lets assume it can take two values , either 0 or 1.